TimEricSchwabe/GNCE/Readme.md

 ## License
 Specify the project's license.
 For example:

-This project is licensed under the Apache 2.0 - see the LICENSE file for details.
+This project is licensed under the AGPL-3.0 license - see the LICENSE file for details.